Parable of the Renegades

 Then after several more seconds of trying to break free, Davis stopped.
 His body went limp, only twitching a few times out of reflex.

-The fading anguished call for his name was what he heard last before everything went dark.
+The anguished call for his name faded as everything went dark.

 Viola, now pushed for time and emotionally unstable, failed to parry a thrust from Blue’s bō staff.
 A clean hit to the face forced her to stumble backward with a reminder: Channeling anger the wrong way dulled the concentration required for her fighting style.